Welcome to Class 1 (Reception) and I hope that you all had a lovely summer.

 Forest School and allotment are excellent additions to the school week and are about learning in the outdoors.
 For these activities your child will need a pair of wellington boots in school every week and also, depending on the weather, a warm coat, hat and gloves.
-Having wellington boots to keep in school also means that along with the school waterproofs the children get to access our great outdoor area whatever the weather.
+Having wellington boots in school also means that along with the school waterproofs the children get to access our great outdoor area whatever the weather.

 Reading books - always an important issue in school!
 They will come home as soon as we have covered a few of the letters or I feel the child is ready for them.
 There is nothing worse for parent and child than trying to share a book that is full of symbols that are not recognisable.
-Put yourself in your child's shoes and imagine trying to read a book full of 'Chinese writing' - it is extremely frustrating and in most cases demoralising.
+Put yourself in your child's shoes and imagine trying to read a book full of 'Chinese writing' - it is extremely frustrating and in most cases difficult.
 In the meantime take the opportunity to read an extra story to your child to help build up their language, vocabulary and story skills and look at and play with the sounds that we have covered in class.
-The sounds that we cover in class are not in alphabetical order so please take note of the sheets your child will bring home each day so as to know what letters to play with at home.
+The sounds that we cover in class are not in alphabetical order so please take note of the sheets your child will bring home each week, so as to know what letters to play with at home.
 For more information on reading and writing at home and to offer a little support I will hold a Parents information session in the coming weeks, so watch this space.

-Class 1 is taught by myself (Mr Bundy), Mrs Dodd and my Teaching Assistant Miss Evans.
+Class 1 is taught by myself (Mr Bundy), Mrs Dodd and our Teaching Assistant Miss Evans.
 We are a very close team and communicate daily about the class.
 If I am not around and you have an urgent question then please feel free to talk to Mrs Dodd or Miss Evans and if they cannot answer your question they will pass it straight on to me.